OGRECave/blender2ogre/README.md

 Check out the [Node Animations](NodeAnimations.md) tutorial to see how to create some animations for a couple of different scenarios.

 ### Mesh Previewer
-If `OGRETOOLS_XML_CONVERTER` in [io_ogre/config.py](io_ogre/config.py) is set to a valid path, a button will appear allowing you to preview your mesh in Ogre3D.
+If `MESH_PREVIEWER` is set, a button will appear allowing you to preview your mesh in Ogre3D.
 If the button isn't there, the path is invalid.
-This button only works for Ogre (V1) meshes.
+This only works for Ogre (V1) meshes.
 The button is located here:

 ![Preview mesh button location](images/Readme-MeshPreviewButtonLocation.png)